wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 ## Control over the search tree

 Prolog is a highly declarative.
-To achieve declarativity, sometimes it is paid sometimes with a high computational cost.
+To achieve declarativity, sometimes it is paid with computational cost.

-The order of the clauses and the repetition of clauses can lead to redundancies in answers and in failures.
+The order and the repetition of clauses can lead to redundancies in answers and in failures.

 Problems we want to solve: